San Francisco, June 2014

 Athens, GA 30602-7403

 I have been involved with the Center for Proficiency in Teaching Mathematics in the UGA Mathematics and Science Education Department.
-The CPTM was an NSF funded project at UGA and the University of Michigan.
+The CPTM is an NSF funded project at UGA and the University of Michigan.
 I participated in the Center's first summer institute in June 2003.
 In August 2005 and spring 2006 I organized several workshops in Athens and Atlanta by Tom Banchoff on his Multivariable Calculus Project.

 Marvin Lowery McCrory, 1919-2011